sympodius/org-novelist/README.md

 Again, this is just a wrapper for Org mode's built-in `org-odt-export-to-odt` function, and will create a cleanly formatted ODT file.

 Now that you have your templates set up, you need to tell Org Novelist to use them.
 From you story's `main.org` file, follow the link to `Export Settings`.
-The new file will be blank, but you can fill it with these contents:
+The new file will be blank (apart from the Org Novelist mode declaration), but you can fill it with these contents:

 ```
+; -*-Org-Novelist-*-
 * Exports
 ** [[file:Exports/Basic-ODT-en-GB/ExportedStoryName.odt][Basic ODT en-GB]]
 Exports/org-odt-export-to-odt-en-gb.el